ryan-hendel-finance/esg-credit-premium/README.md

 If the carbon effect is close to zero on one of the two markets, that would suggest that carbon risk is not being priced in the same way across asset classes.

+## Why the two markets should not agree

+This is the part of the project I find most interesting, and it is the reason for looking at both markets rather than one.

+Equity and debt are two claims on the same company, but they are not exposed to the same part of the distribution of outcomes.

+An equity holder owns the residual claim.
+Their payoff depends on the full range of outcomes, including the upside.
+A company with high emissions today may be spending heavily on transition, and that spending can eventually create value.
+Carbon intensity is therefore ambiguous for an equity investor: it can be a cost, a risk, or an opportunity, depending on what the company does with it.

+A bondholder owns a fixed claim.
+Their upside is capped at par.
+What matters to them is the probability that the company is still able to repay, and the value of the collateral if it is not.
+Transition risk enters their analysis in one direction only: as a downside.

+This asymmetry has a direct consequence.
+Carbon risk should show up more clearly, and more consistently, in credit spreads than in equity valuations.
+And it should be concentrated on long maturities, because a bond maturing in two years is repaid long before most transition scenarios materialise.

+Comparing the two markets therefore becomes a test of consistency across the capital structure of the same companies.
+If credit prices carbon and equity does not, the two markets disagree on the timing or the severity of transition risk.
+That disagreement is itself the result.

+The comparison also has a practical limitation worth stating: the two effects are not measured in the same units.
+A basis point of credit spread and a turn of EV/EBITDA cannot be placed on the same scale.
+To compare them, I use standardised coefficients, which express the effect of a one standard deviation change in carbon intensity in standard deviations of the dependent variable.

 ## Why I built this

 I spent a year in the ALM and investment risk team of a French institutional investor, working on a EUR 2.5 billion portfolio.